carpentries-incubator/machine-learning-responsible-python/_episodes/01-introduction.md

 ## Potential harm

+What are some examples of machine learning systems that are already in active public use?
+What kinds of harm could result from the application of machine learning systems?
+Should we be concerned or are these risks overhyped?

-In their [guide to Understanding artificial intelligence ethics and safety](https://www.turing.ac.uk/sites/default/files/2019-08/understanding_artificial_intelligence_ethics_and_safety.pdf) The Turing Institute highlight six examples of the kind of harm that may result from application of machine learning systems:
+In their [guide to Understanding artificial intelligence ethics and safety](https://www.turing.ac.uk/sites/default/files/2019-08/understanding_artificial_intelligence_ethics_and_safety.pdf) The Turing Institute highlight examples of the kind of harm that may result from application of machine learning system.
+Take a look at the table on pages 5-6 of the Turing Report.
+How many categories of harm are highlighted?

-- Bias and Discrimination: Technologies can reproduce, reinforce, and amplify the patterns of marginalisation, inequality, and discrimination that exist in these societies.
+> ## Exercise
+> Match the following sentences to one of the categories of harm highlighted in the report.
+>
-- Denial of Individual Autonomy, Recourse, and Rights: situations may arise where such individuals are unable to hold directly accountable the parties responsible for these outcomes.
+> A) Situations may arise where such individuals are unable to hold the parties responsible for outcomes directly accountable.
-- Non-transparent, Unexplainable, or Unjustifiable Outcomes: The reason for algorithmic decisions may remain opaque to its subjects.
-Where the model harbours traces of discrimination, bias, inequity, or unfairness, this opaqueness may be deeply problematic.
+>
-- Invasions of Privacy: Data capture is often invasive, revealing personal information.
+> B) Data capture is often invasive, revealing personal information.
 Deployment of models may infringe upon the ability of individuals to lead a private life.
+>
+> C) Irresponsible data management, negligent design and production processes, and questionable deployment practices can, each in their own ways, lead to the implementation and distribution of AI systems that produce unreliable, unsafe, or poor-quality outcomes.
+>
+> D) Technologies can reproduce, reinforce, and amplify the patterns of marginalisation, inequality, and discrimination that exist in these societies.
+>
-- Isolation and Disintegration of Social Connection:  Excessive automation might reduce the need for human-to-human interaction.
+> E) Excessive automation might reduce the need for human-to-human interaction.
 Hyper-personalisation may limit our exposure to world views.
 Well-ordered and cohesive societies are built on relations of trust, empathy, and mutual understanding.
 As technologies become more prevalent, it is important that these relations be preserved.
-- Unreliable, Unsafe, or Poor-Quality Outcomes: Irresponsible data management, negligent design and production processes, and questionable deployment practices can, each in their own ways, lead to the implementation and distribution of AI systems that produce unreliable, unsafe, or poor-quality outcomes.
+>
+> F) The reason for algorithmic decisions may remain opaque to its subjects.
+Where the model harbours traces of discrimination, bias, inequity, or unfairness, this opaqueness may be deeply problematic.
+>
+> > ## Solution
+> > A) Denial of Individual Autonomy, Recourse, and Rights
+> >
+> > B) Invasions of Privacy
+> >
+> > C) Unreliable, Unsafe, or Poor-Quality Outcomes
+> >
+> > D) Bias and Discrimination
+> >
+> > E) Isolation and Disintegration of Social Connection
+> >
+> > F) Non-transparent, Unexplainable, or Unjustifiable Outcomes
+> >
+> {: .solution}
+{: .challenge}

 ## Need for oversight

-In recent years there have been important changes that have sought to introduce scrutiny and safeguards.
+In recent years there have been important changes that have sought to introduce scrutiny and safeguards to the development and application of machine learning.
 A [2018 statement](https://web.archive.org/web/20200101022756/https://acm-fca.org/2018/03/29/negativeimpacts/) by scientists at the Association for Computing Machinery (ACM), for example, highlighted growing concerns around lack of oversight:

 > "There clearly is a massive gap between the real-world impacts of computing research and the positivity with which we in the computing community tend to view our work.
 We believe that this gap represents a serious and embarrassing intellectual lapse.
 The scale of this lapse is truly tremendous: it is analogous to the medical community only writing about the benefits of a given treatment and completely ignoring the side effects, no matter how serious they are."

+Take a few moments to [read the ACM statement](https://web.archive.org/web/20200101022756/https://acm-fca.org/2018/03/29/negativeimpacts/).

+> ## Exercise
+> A) What are some of the negative impacts of research reported in the article?
+>
+> B) What "small change" do the authors suggest could have a big impact?
+>
+> > ## Solution
+> > A) Points include: Disruption of careers; Generated audio and video might threaten democracy; Decline in privacy rights; Spread of false information, conspiracy theories, and propaganda.
+> >
-The statement called for peer reviewers of papers and proposals to require authors to "rigorously consider all reasonable broader impacts, both positive and negative.".
+> > B) "Peer reviewers should require that papers and proposals rigorously consider all reasonable broader impacts, both positive and negative."
 Where projects were likely to have a net negative impact, the statement suggests that authors "be encouraged to discuss complementary technologies, policy, or other interventions that could mitigate the negative broader impacts".
+> {: .solution}
+{: .challenge}

 ## Impact statements